tobiasritscher/RaceTrack/README.md

 ![Screenshot](maps.png)

 Then each player decides for their car's strategy.
-There are three possible strategies to pick from.
+There are several possible strategies to pick from.

 ![Screenshot](strategy.png)